abdullahessam/chatgpt-code-reviewer/README.md

 ## ✨ Features

 ### 🚀 **New in This Fork:**
+- **�️ Structured Review Mode** - NEW!
+Get organized JSON-formatted reviews with overall PR assessment
-- **🎯 Accurate Line Targeting** - Comments now appear on the exact changed lines instead of file tops
+- **�🎯 Accurate Line Targeting** - Comments now appear on the exact changed lines instead of file tops
 - **🛠️ Custom Prompts** - Customize the review prompt with `CUSTOM_PROMPT` environment variable
 - **🔄 Enhanced Fallback Strategies** - Multiple approaches to ensure comments are placed correctly
 - **📊 Detailed Logging** - Better debugging information for troubleshooting